VayneDy/TimedTasks/README.en.md

 #### Instructions for use

 1. WindowsService1 is a blank service program used to create Windows services.
 You only need to modify the three attributes of service name, display name and description.
-This attribute will not be changed.
-You can refer to this: https://www.cnblogs.com/v-dai/p/15829479.html
+If you do not know how to change, you can refer to this: https://www.cnblogs.com/v-dai/p/15829479.html

 There is a service installer.exe under WindowsService1\bin\Debug, you can use this installation service, select WindowsService1.exe for the installation path, fill in your custom service name for the service name, and click Install.